This guide was published on April 9, 2020.

 Think of your cash as an insurance policy.
 Insurance was made for unexpected events — and you hope you never have to use it.
 In other words, you hope your house doesn't burn down, but you buy the fire insurance in case it does.
 Similarly, if the recovery is quicker than you expected, that doesn't make the decision to have a lot of cash on hand wrong.
 Don’t be afraid that you’re overreacting because you hope it turns out you won’t need the extra runway.
 The more uncertainty, the more you need the insurance that you wish you won't need.

 Underwrite yourself with +24 months of runway, if you can.
-The last recession lasted 18 months and given the magnitude of the shutdown, preparing for a 2008 scenario or worse might make sense.
 If you raised more recently, try to bank 36 months to give yourself even more flexibility.

 One of the primary jobs of a CEO is to manage existential threats.
 And the number one existential threat right now is running out of capital.